WangYates/MGCNet/README.md

-The training code will be released upon the acceptance of this paper.
+The training code will be made publicly available upon acceptance.